john-lawniczak/Smart-Contract-Resources/README.md

 `data Locations` - Storage, Memory and Calldata
   1. storage - variable is a state variable (store on blockchain)
   2. memory - variable is in memory and it exists while a function is being called
-  3. calldata - special data location that contains function arguments: [decoding calldata](https://youtu.be/sas02qSFZ74?t=38028)
+  3. calldata - originates as part of the transaction payload sent to the blockchain.
+When a transaction is broadcasted, the calldata is included in the transaction and passed to the EVM upon execution.
+It is stored in the RLP-encoded transaction on-chain, accessible only during execution. resides in a virtualized region of the EVM's memory that behaves similarly to other stack-based memory structures.
+It exists only during the execution of the transaction and is discarded immediately after the transaction ends.
+(Special data location that contains function arguments): [decoding calldata](https://youtu.be/sas02qSFZ74?t=38028)
   	- Cost for setting a storage slot from zero to non-zero (higher gas cost).
      	- Cost for modifying a storage slot that is already non-zero (medium gas cost).
+     	- CALLDATALOAD: Loads 32 bytes of calldata starting at a specific offset.
+     	- CALLDATACOPY: Copies a segment of calldata to memory.
+     	- CALLDATASIZE: Returns the total size of the calldata.

 `delegatcall` - identical to a message call apart from the fact that the code at the target address is executed in the context; a contract can dynamically load code from a different address at runtime.
 Storage, current address and balance still refer to the calling contract, only the code is taken from the called address.
 Pattick Collins explanation [1:05:07:37](https://youtu.be/gyMwXuJrbJQ?list=PLQj6KMbjsRt7ft3xEtU8WhkK5-TsxDplY&t=104857); [shorter video](https://www.youtube.com/watch?v=uawCDnxFJ-0)